mapperfr/mapperfr-source/content/fr/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- _Open data_ et science ouverte
+- Open data et science ouverte (LOD, LOV)
-- Cartographie et représentations de l'espace
+- Cartographie et analyse spatiale
-- Analyse spatiale et géomatique
+- Web design, IHM

 # Education to show in About widget
 education: